aaurdanet/Caesar-Cipher/README.md

-# Caesar Cipher
+Caesar Cipher Program

-This is a Python implementation of the Caesar Cipher, a simple encryption technique.

-## Overview

-The Caesar Cipher shifts each letter in a message by a certain number of places down the alphabet.
-This script allows you to encode or decode messages using the Caesar Cipher.
+This Python program implements a Caesar Cipher, a type of substitution cipher where each letter in the plaintext is shifted by a certain number of positions down or up the alphabet.
+The program can both encode and decode messages using a user-specified shift value.
+Additionally, it includes a brute-force attack mode to decrypt a message by trying all possible shift values.

-## Files

-- `art.py`: Contains ASCII art for the script's logo.

-## How to Use

-1. Run the script.
+Features

+    Encoding and Decoding: The program allows users to encode a message by shifting the letters forward and decode it by shifting them backward.
+    Brute-force Attack: When decoding, the user has the option to perform a brute-force attack, which will try all possible shifts (1 through 25) to decrypt the message.
+    Input Validation: The program handles non-alphabet characters (such as numbers, spaces, and punctuation) by leaving them unchanged.
+    Continuous Use: After each operation, users are prompted to continue with another operation or exit the program.

+Usage
+Running the Program

+    Starting: When the program starts, it displays a logo (imported from the art module) and then prompts the user to choose between encoding or decoding a message.

+    Input:
-2. Choose whether you want to encode or decode a message.
+        The user inputs whether they want to "encode" or "decode" a message.
-3. Enter your message.
-4. Enter the shift number (how many places to shift each letter).
+        If decoding, the user is asked if they want to perform a brute-force attack.
+        The user then inputs the message they want to process.
+        If not using brute-force, the user inputs the shift value (a number).

+    Output:
-5. The script will output the encoded or decoded message.
+        The program displays the encoded or decoded message.
+        If a brute-force attack was chosen, the program will display all possible decoded messages with different shifts.

+    Repeating: After completing one operation, the user can choose to perform another operation or exit the program.

+Example

+    Encoding:

+    python

+Type 'encode' to encrypt, type 'decode' to decrypt: encode
+Type your message:
+hello
+Type the shift number:
+5
+Here's the encoded result: mjqqt

+Decoding:

+python

+Type 'encode' to encrypt, type 'decode' to decrypt: decode
+Would you like to bruteforce?
+Type 'Yes'.
+Otherwise Type 'No' no
+Type your message:
+mjqqt
+Type the shift number:
+5
+Here's the decoded result: hello

+Brute-force Attack:

+python

+    Type 'encode' to encrypt, type 'decode' to decrypt: decode
+    Would you like to bruteforce?
+Type 'Yes'.
+Otherwise Type 'No' yes
+    Type your message:
+    mjqqt
+    Here's the decoded result: lipps
+    Here's the decoded result: khoor
+    Here's the decoded result: jgnnq
+    ...

 Notes

-The script preserves spaces and non-alphabetic characters.
-If the shift number is greater than 26, it wraps around to start from the beginning of the alphabet again.

-Enjoy encrypting and decrypting messages using the Caesar Cipher!
+    The program automatically adjusts the shift value if it exceeds 26 (the length of the alphabet).
+    This is a simple implementation and assumes English alphabet (a-z).

+Dependencies

+    art module is required for displaying the logo.